The Canal de la Robine near Narbonne in France

 The Ponte Romana, Tavira, Portugal

 Susan and I have stayed in Tavira on the southern coast of Portugal several times.
 It is one of the few towns in the Algarve that is not just a beach resort, but a picturesque place separate from the beach.
-This is the old Roman bridge which spans the inlet that serves the town, as seen reflecting in the still waters.
+The Ponte Romana is the old Roman bridge which spans the inlet that serves the town, as seen reflecting in the still waters.

 In this painting, I tried to capture the bleached white houses on the opposite shore, which look almost North African, and the beautiful arches of the bridge and their reflections.